yaal-coop/sheraf/doc/introduction.rst

 Why use sheraf instead of plain ZODB?
 -------------------------------------

-Sheraf aims to provid tools to make the development with ZODB more quick and easy.
+Sheraf aims to provide tools to make the development with ZODB more quick and easy.
 The indexation mechanism and the model definition is taking care of by sheraf, allowing you to avoid boilerplate and focus on the valuable parts of your application.